-Comfort level for the Street by 50 is decent but could be better.
-They are slightly heavy, have stiff padding on the ear cups and the headband puts moderate pressure on the head, which is uncomfortable over long listening sessions.
+The SMS Audio STREET by 50's comfort is decent but could be better.
+They're slightly heavy, have stiff padding on the ear cups, and the headband puts moderate pressure on the head, which is uncomfortable over long listening sessions.
 However, the over-ear design does encompass the ear successfully, which is a plus.

-Sub-par noise isolation, especially in the bass region.
+They have sub-par noise isolation, especially in the bass region.
 These headphones seem to be adding a few dBs of their own low-end noise, which may be noticeable in quiet situations.
 The mid and treble isolation is decent, maxing out at -14dB and -34dB respectively.